dkxiaohei/dksh/README.md

 This repository has been tested on Ubuntu and CentOS.
 It is currently not compatible with macOS.

     1. make (generate the target 'dksh')
+    2. make debug (generate the target 'dksh', with debug info)
-    2. make clean (delete the target 'dksh')
+    3. make clean (delete the target 'dksh')

 ### Manual: